nara256/mhz19_uart/README.md

 * void setAutoCalibration(bool autocalib)
   MH-Z19 has automatic calibration procedure. the MH-Z19 executing automatic calibration, its do zero point(stable gas environment (400ppm)) judgement.
   The automatic calibration cycle is every 24 hours after powered on.
+  If you use this sensor in door, you execute `setAutoCalibration(false)`.

 * void calibrateZero()
   execute zero point calibration.